 that we had never seen before,

+and a skull and windmill in someone's window.
 We walked down to the waterfront, where I marvelled at the show-up-everywhere-in-the-city cranes.

 I find it hard to resist sidewalk art, and Vancouver has a great selection to keep me happy.